etozheya/spotify-utils/README.md

 * Reverse Playlist Creation: Create a new playlist on Spotify with the tracks reversed from an existing playlist.
+* Randomise Playlist: Create a new playlist on Spotify with the tracks from an existing playlist in a random order.
+* Wrapped: Get a list of most listened tracks configurable by time you listened to a song

 ## Requirements